AlticeLabsProjects/kyoto/README.md

                               -sid 1001 -ulog /data/kyoto/db -ulim 104857600 \
                               '/data/kyoto/db/db.kch#opts=l#bnum=1000000#msiz=256m#dfunit=8'

-In this case `bnum=1000000` tunes the hash for 1 million buckets (should be about twice the number of expected stored keys) and `msiz=256m` sets the size of the memory mapped region (larger is better, provided you have enough RAM).
-As for the B-tree database above, the same performance considerations about durability options apply here.
+In this case `bnum=1000000` configures 1 million hash buckets (should be set to about twice the number of expected keys) and `msiz=256m` sets the size of the memory mapped region (larger is better, provided you have enough RAM).
+Like the B-tree database above, performance considerations about data durability options also apply here.

 Another example, this time for an in-memory cache hash database limited to 256MB of stored data (LRU-based):